projectara/greybus-spec/source/device_class/camera.rst

 * **UNCONFIGURED:**
   In this state the Camera Management Connection is operational.
-  The state transitions to CONFIGURED state happens upon receipt of a :ref:`Greybus Camera Management Configure Streams Request
-  <camera-configure-streams-operation>` if the following conditions are
+  The state transitions to CONFIGURED state happens upon receipt of a :ref:`camera-configure-streams-request` if the following conditions are
   respected:

   * The Configure Streams Operation return GB_SUCCESS;